skbormann/stata-tools/sgpv/README.md

 * Version 0.98a:
 	* Fixed an incorrect comparison -> now the correct version of the SGPV algorithm should be chosen if c(matsize) is smaller than the input matrix; added more examples from the original R-code to the help-file.
 	* Fixed a bug with the nodeltagap-option.
+	* Added more examples from the R-code (as a do-file).
 * Version 0.98 : Implement initial handling of infinite values (one sided intervals) -> not 100% correct yet -> treatment of missing values in variables is questionable and might need further thought and changes
 * Version 0.95a: Fixed some issues in the documentation.
 * Version 0.95 :